The sneakers eyelets do not contain nickel but are made of metal we didn't source ourselves.

 © Antoine Huot

-Having seen the success of our repair services, we realized we wanted to continue working on this project.
-In July 2021 we launched a second VEJA cobbler shop in Galeries Lafayette, Paris.
+Given the success of our repair services, we decided to continue the project.
+In July 2021, we opened a second VEJA cobbler workshop at Galeries Lafayette in Paris.
+We then expanded to other cities.

 Then we expanded to different cities.
 At the end of 2025 we had 11 repair stations across Paris, Marseille, London, Berlin, Madrid, Brooklyn, Los Angeles and São Paulo.